 - Report in Columns C1-C4 retroactive settlements, receipts, and paybacks, in addition to including them in Column B. The most common are Medicaid, Medicare, and CHIP FQHC cost report settlements and wraparound payments.
 Cost report settlements are lump-sum retroactive payments or recoupments based on the filing of a cost report.
-Wraparound payments are made periodically and represent the difference between amounts reimbursed and amounts due based upon the approved FQHC visit rates. - Include managed care pool distributions, P4P incentive payments, quality bonuses, and paybacks to FQHC payers or HMOs. - Report retroactive payments received from third parties from a current or prior calendar year, as appropriate, in Column B, subtract from Column D, and also report in Columns C1-C3. - DO NOT report accruing anticipated receipts in Columns C1-C4.
+Wraparound payments are made periodically and represent the difference between amounts reimbursed and amounts due based upon the approved FQHC visit rates.
+The original charges that these collections are covering may be from a prior calendar year. - Include managed care pool distributions, P4P incentive payments, quality bonuses, and paybacks to FQHC payers or HMOs. - Report retroactive payments received from third parties from a current or prior calendar year, as appropriate, in Column B, subtract from Column D, and also report in Columns C1-C3. - DO NOT report accruing anticipated receipts in Columns C1-C4.
 Only report retroactive settlements, receipts, or paybacks on a cash basis. - DO NOT report wraparound payments if the State pays the FQHC rate upon billing.
 States that pay the FQHC rate rather than a market rate will typically not make wraparound reconciliation payments.